 The ClimateandRiskZones/WeatherStation element specifies the EnergyPlus weather file (EPW) to be used in the simulation.
+The weather file can be entered in one of two ways:

-The WeatherStation/WMO must be one of the acceptable TMY3 WMO station numbers found in the weather/data.csv file.
+- 1. Using WeatherStation/WMO, which must be one of the acceptable TMY3 WMO station numbers found in the weather/data.csv file.
+The full set of U.S. TMY3 weather files can be downloaded here. - 2.
+Using WeatherStation/extension/EPWFilePath.

 In addition to using the TMY3 weather files that are provided, custom weather files can be used if they are in EPW file format.
 To use custom weather files, first ensure that all weather files have a unique WMO station number (as provided in the first header line of the EPW file).
-Then place them in the weather directory and call openstudio energy_rating_index.rb --cache-weather.
-After processing is complete, each EPW file will have a corresponding .cache file and the WMO station numbers of these weather files will be available in the weather/data.csv file.
+Then place them in the weather directory and call openstudio energy\rating\index.rb --cache-weather.
+After processing is complete, each EPW file will have a corresponding \.csv cache file and the WMO station numbers of these weather files will be available in the weather/data.csv' file.